Dragon Yoga Pose: The Benefits and 9 How To

 Dragon Splits Yoga Pose offers the deepest stretch for hip flexors.
 Straighten both legs into the splits.
 Support the front leg and hip with a bolster under the buttock for balance and to release weight; this relaxes the muscles.
 Sit up tall or forward fold the upper body for different sensations.

-Young woman performing Fire Breathing dragon Yoga pose. front knee is bent and above knee back leg is bent and knee on the gorund
+Young woman performing Fire Breathing pose. front knee is bent and above knee back leg is bent and knee on the ground

-For Fire-Breathing Dragon Yoga Pose, in any of the above variations, tuck the back toe under and lift the knee, lengthening the leg.
+Add some Yang with the Fire Breathing Dragon Yoga Pose.
+In any of the above dragon variations, tuck the back toe under and lift the knee, lengthening the leg.
 Lifting the knee puts more weight on the hip joints, increasing the stretch.

 Move your hands to the Downward Facing Dog position, move the back knee forward a bit, tuck the back toes under, and with a nice groan, step back to Down Dog.